 4. Getting Ready Together – Training and Behaviour

 No one knows your pet better than you.
 You know every bark, every meow, and every cheeky look.
-Before starting your adventure consider your pet’s temperament and behaviour: do they listen to you and follow commands?
+Before starting your adventure consider your pet’s temperament and behavior: do they listen to you and follow commands?
 Are they ever aggressive towards people or wildlife?
 Do they have a tendency to wander off?
 While all of these things make up their personalities at home, in the great outdoors, these can be dangerous.
 In the run-up to your trip, practice simple commands and training techniques.
-Be sure you can count on good behaviour before you plan your adventure.
+Be sure you can count on good behavior before you plan your adventure.
 Plus, make sure they have all of their vaccinations fully up-to-date before heading into the wilderness.

 5. Outdoor Etiquette